Good

 In many Abrahamic religions, angels are considered to be good beings and are contrasted with demons, who are their evil counterparts.

 In most contexts, the concept of good denotes the conduct that should be preferred when posed with a choice between possible actions.
 Good is generally considered to be the opposite of evil.
-The specific meaning and etymology of the term and its associated translations among ancient and contemporary languages show substantial variation in its inflection and meaning, depending on circumstances of place and history, or of philosophical or religious context.
+The meaning and etymology of the term and its associated translations among ancient and contemporary languages show substantial variation in its inflection and meaning, depending on circumstances of place and history, or of philosophical or religious context.

-History of Western ideas
+In European thought

 Every language has a word expressing good in the sense of "having the right or desirable quality" (ἀρετή) and bad in the sense "undesirable".
 A sense of moral judgment and a distinction "right and wrong, good and bad" are cultural universals.